top of page

 Samuel Karlin

 Noble metal nanoparticles provide a potential platform for manipulating light-matter interactions at the nanoscale, owing to their wavelength tunable light absorption through surface plasmon resonances.
-We explore the quantum chemical dynamics that emerge at the interfaces of these plasmonic structures, where plasmons can strongly interact with nearby molecules.
-Our research aims to uncover the quantum aspects of such light-matter interactions - with a particular emphasis on the understanding of the influence of vacuum fluctuations, quantum coherence, and entanglement on molecular processes.
-To model these effects, we develop and apply methods from open quantum dynamics and machine learning, enabling simulations of quantum emitters, photocatalysis, charge and energy transfer processes.
+We explore the quantum dynamics that emerge at the interfaces of these plasmonic structures, where plasmons can strongly interact with nearby systems.
+Our research aims to uncover the quantum aspects of such light-matter interactions - with a particular emphasis on the understanding of the influence of vacuum fluctuations, quantum coherence and entanglement on light induced processes.
+To model these effects, we develop and apply methods from open quantum dynamics and machine learning.

 bottom of page